croixbleueqc/migrateDockerRegistries/README.md

 - -l : will fetch only the 'latest' tag from the source repository (defaults to false)

 if -r is unset (that is, is false), the following flags are ignored
-- -d : original image is erased after retagging
+- -d : original image/tag is erased after retagging
 - -p : a docker push command is issued in the .sh file with the retagged image

 **A FAIR WARNING:** Using the `-r` flag can be very, very consuming, storage-wise, especially on large remote registries.
 Use with caution